Realtime API

 **Connection States:**

-* `"reconnecting"` — Connection was lost unexpectedly; the SDK is automatically retrying
+* `"reconnecting"` — connection lost; the SDK is automatically retrying

-* `"disconnected"` — Not connected (initial state, after `disconnect()`, or after reconnect failure)
+* `"disconnected"` — initial state, after `disconnect()`, or after reconnect failure

 ## Error Handling